NarGrish/NarGrish/README.md

 ### Hi there 👋

+I'm currently doing my Masters of Physics in Bonn.
+This includes data analysis in python and work with Verilog in FPGA projects.

 <!--
 **NarGrish/NarGrish** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.